POPWorldMedia/POPForums/docs/faq.md

 Currently we have English, Spanish (es), Dutch (nl), Ukrainian (uk), Taiwanese Mandarin (zh-TW) and German (de).
 If you'd like to translate, the .resx file has between 350 and 400 entries.
 Contact me to learn more, and we can talk about a pull request to add another language.

 ## You used to work on the forums for MSDN and TechNet.
 Is this that forum?
 Not at all.
-That app served a great many different functions and was integrated with Microsoft ID's, a centralized profiling system, etc. It's huge.
-This app has its roots in the Web sites I've been running for fun and profit for years, to the extent that you can find old posts on those sites from the turn of the century with all kinds of formatting failures.
+That app served a great many different functions and was integrated with Microsoft ID's, a centralized profiling system, etc. It was/is huge.
+This app has its roots in the web sites I've been running for fun and profit for years, to the extent that you can find old posts on those sites from the turn of the century with all kinds of formatting failures.
 Those were the ASP.old days.

 ## I noticed you're not using [some ORM framework].
 Why not?
 One of the requirements back in the day was to simply work with the existing data structures of v8.x, a Webforms app.
 In that sense, the data plumbing was already pretty well established and known to work, and it has followed all the way up through the Core version.
 My opinion is that ORM's tend to be a leaky abstraction that never work in the black box way that you would hope.
 I have adopted Dapper though, which covers the core use case that you're really after anyway: Mapping parameters to queries and results to objects.
 One doesn't have to write actual SQL all that often.